doc-detective/doc-detective/README.md

 - Commands: `runTests`
 - Apps: Firefox
-- Platforms: macOS, Linux (tested on Ubuntu)
+- Platforms: Windows, macOS, Linux (tested on Ubuntu)

 When support for at least the following features, apps, and platforms are implemented, v2 will exit beta:

 - Commands: `runCoverage`, `suggestTests`
 - Actions: startRecording, stopRecording
 - Apps: Chrome(ium)
-- Platforms: Windows

 After the v2 stable release, future updates may include support for the following items: